Gassandrid/ewan.my/content/Thoughts/Health.md

 ## How I Am Enacting This in My Life

 I hinted on this above, but the big thing is adopting a consistent, full routine.
-This is the basic things, like my class schedule, working out in the morning,
+This is the basic things, like my class schedule, working out in the morning, general good habits.

+I have also started to care about what I eat.
+I have practically never done this in my life, as I have always had quite a high metabolism.